camilla-eldridge/Sequence-tools/allele_finder/README.md

 allele_finder.py  <br /> <br /> <br />

+- Given multi-fasta file, sorts sequences into identical groups (can be used to cluster any strings in fasta format by 100% id)

-Given multi-fasta file, sorts sequences into putative alleles and returns tables for plotting and further analysis.
+- Returns tables of counts and cluster ids for plotting and further analysis.

     USAGE: allele_finder.py mf_file id